How to use Flags in Workstorm

 While some members use color-coded flags to represent regular topics or projects, other members use flags to denote urgency or prioritize tasks.

-For example, Joyce uses flags as a tool for prioritizing tasks in the short term, rather than for longer term search capabilities.
-Using this method, Joyce flags messages containing important tasks or items she needs to address immediately in red.
-Then, she uses yellow flags for tasks that are a lower priority but still need to be addressed in a timely fashion.
+For example, Robert can use flags as a tool for prioritizing tasks in the short term, rather than for longer term search capabilities.
+Using this method, Robert flags messages containing important tasks or items he needs to address immediately in red.
+Tasks that need to be completed in the next 72 hours are flagged as purple.
+Then, he uses orange and green flags for tasks that are a lower priority but still need to be addressed in a timely fashion.

-When Joyce visually scans her Workspace, she can quickly see her red-flagged and yellow-flagged messages in each conversation and know where to focus her attention first.
-If new messages have come in and caused her flagged messages to move higher in the scroll, Joyce can either scroll up in her conversations to find outstanding flags or run an advanced conversation search to see if any red or yellow flagged messages still need to be addressed.
-Once she completes a flagged message task, Joyce clicks the icon to remove the flag.
+When Robert visually scans his Workspace, he can quickly see her red-flagged and purple-flagged messages in each conversation and know where to focus his attention first.
+If new messages have come in and caused his flagged messages to move higher in the scroll, Robert can either scroll up in his conversations to find outstanding flags or run an advanced conversation search to see if any red or purple flagged messages still need to be addressed.
+Once he completes a flagged message task, Robert clicks the icon to remove the flag.

 Taking record with flags